henriquecastror/henriquecastror_md/content/post/2020-10-31 Fama French Factors Part 1/index.md

     data$Size_class = ifelse(data$Size_deciles <= median(data$Size_deciles) ,"Small", "Big")

-The product of these first rows is the definition of four new columns in the dataset, which we will use the two spliting the sample.
+The product of these first rows is the definition of four new columns.
+We will use the two new variables were we split the sample.

 ## Defining Portfolios